 Her trajectory began when she was just 10 years old.
 Boyle started taking harp lessons through the National String Project, a program that pairs college students at Crane with children in North Country—with the former gaining valuable teaching skills, and the latter receiving exceptional hands-on training.
 She continued with the NSP all the way through middle school and high school, and then when she was looking for the right college to pursue a degree in music, The Crane School of Music rose to the top of the list.

 “I didn’t want to go anywhere else.
 The reason I chose Crane was because of my teacher, Dr. (Jessica) Suchy-Pilalis.
 I just love her.
-I had known her before I came here as an undergraduate student and I just love the way she teaches her students.
+I had known her before I came here as an undergraduate student and I just loved the way she taught her students.
 She has so much joy when she interacts with people, and that really impacted me,” Boyle recalled.
 “Another big reason was that it was really close to home, and financially it really worked for me.
 The school gave me a lot of scholarships, which has impacted me tremendously.”

-Boyle has thrived at Crane, driven by her passion for harp performance and the mentorship of Suchy-Pilalis.
+Boyle thrived at Crane, driven by her passion for harp performance and the mentorship of Suchy-Pilalis.
 Her success as a musician is unrivaled as she continued to perform with the Crane Symphony Orchestra every year.
 In 2018, she placed second in the Crane Concerto Competition, paving the way for her to take the stage as a soloist during the CSO Concerto Concert in the spring of 2019, much like her predecessors, alumna Anna Wiegandt '16, and alumna Mikaela Davis ’14.
 “I remember very vividly, Mikaela’s performance with the orchestra when she won the concerto competition, seeing her walking out on stage in this beautiful sparkling pink and purple dress, and I was like, ‘Wow, that’s amazing!’
 Who would have known that I would be in the same position years later?
 It was such an amazing experience.”

 “I really love teaching.
 My teachers have had such an impact on my life as a person, not just as a harpist, and I strive to do that for my students.”